 “There is and must always be a strong business case when implementing a new technology,” he says.
 “The only goal is to increase the overall benefit for customers, whether in reducing delivery time or lowering overall transport costs.

-Ray of innovation The Ray transport system, which Audi has developed with Bavaria-based robotics firm Serva, is a rare example of using advanced robots in vehicle logistics handling.
+The Ray transport system, which Audi has developed with Bavaria-based robotics firm Serva, is a rare example of using advanced robots in vehicle logistics handling.
 After a successful pilot, the project has moved into serial production.

 The Ray system currently operates on the first floor of the Process House.
 Vehicles that are cleared from the assembly line are moved manually to the Process House lift, which takes them to the first floor for inspection.
 From there, Ray transports each vehicle to an interim storage area, from which point Audi’s systems designate their position according to destination.
 The AGVs then move the vehicles to their designated slot – for example, on the outside right for the US, or outside left for different European destinations.
 Once there are enough vehicles positioned for a rail wagon load, Ray sorts them again into the best shipping order based on their delivery allocation.
 From there, the vehicles are manually driven to a lift, which partly automates loading onto rail wagons.

 Prior to Ray, employees in the Process House walked to and from each of the vehicles they moved, but the system has reduced these walking distances considerably.
 Currently, the AGVs carry out around 8,000 daily transport moves.
 The system is able to handle up to 2,000 vehicles per day moving each in and out of the Process House.